w3c/remote-meetings/README.md

-# Specification 'remote-meetings'

-This is the repository for remote-meetings.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+# Accessibility of Remote Meetings

+This is the repository for *Accessibility of Remote Meetings*, maintained by the [Research Questions Task Force](https://www.w3.org/WAI/APA/task-forces/research-questions/) of the [Accessible Platform Architectures Working Group](https://www.w3.org/WAI/APA/).

+Contributions are welcome, including new GitHub issues or pull requests.